AqwamCreates/DataPredict/docs/API/Models/ExpectationMaximization.md

 ### setParameters()

 Set model's parameters.
-When any of the arguments are not given, previous argument values for that argument will be used.
+When any of the arguments are nil, previous argument values for that argument will be used.

 ```
 ExpectationMaximization:setParameters(maxNumberOfIterations: integer, numberOfClusters: integer, epsilon: number, targetCost: number)